 - 1. Paul Mitchell The School Modesto records attendance in clock hours and gives appropriate attendance credit for all hours attended or does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized time clock.
 This device may consist of an app that can be used on your phone, a biometric scanner in the school, or similar device.
 If a student fails to clock in or out for their schedule on the student time clock, the student will not receive hours.
 If the student wishes to dispute any hours they feel earned, the student must provide documentation to verify attendance on the missing time form.
 The documentation would include the student sign in sheet, the specialty class attendance role, and/or the guest service summary. - 2.
 Paul Mitchell The School Modesto is open from 9:00 a.m. to 4:30 p.m. for day students and 5:00 to 10:00 p.m. for night students.
 All courses require continuous attendance. - 3.
 Students must maintain 90% attendance while in core as this is a vital time to learn the fundamentals. - 4.
 The prescribed attendance schedule must be maintained each week.
 Alternate schedules are available to those students that qualify.
 Full-time students may not miss Saturdays and scheduled theory days.
 Student may not miss Fridays and scheduled theory days these days are mandatory and students will receive a write up, unless student has mitigating circumstances. - 5.
 Students must be on time, as tardiness inhibits the learning process.
 Students who are late for theory, a specialty class or a guest artist class may attend the class.
 Students who are late should sign in at the front desk and notify the learning leader once they have arrived.
 Students are never excused from mandatory theory class to work in the clinic classroom. - 6.
-During the enrollment agreement period, the student is allowed to miss 100 (cosmetology), 100 (barbering), and 60 (esthetician and manicuring) hours before having to pay extra instructional charges.
-If the student's training goes beyond the contracted ending date for course completion, the student will be charged an additional \$15.00 (cosmetology, barbering, esthetician, and manicuring) for each hour completed after the contract ending date.
-The student may use the 100 (cosmetology), 100 (barbering), 60 (esthetician and manicuring) allowed absent hours for appointments, illness, etc.
+During the contracted enrollment period, the Student must maintain a 90% attendance average each month in order to complete the program by the expected/calculated completion date.
+The Student is allowed to miss 10% absent hours of their scheduled hours before having to pay extra instructional charges.
+The Student may use the 10% absent hours for vacation, doctor appointments, illness, etc.; however, the Student may not be out of school for 14 consecutive calendar days or they may be terminated.
+If the Student must attend additional program hours beyond their expected/calculated completion date due to not meeting a 90% attendance average or failure to complete academic graduation requirements, the Student will be charged an additional \$15.00 for each hour scheduled to complete after the expected/calculated completion date is reached.